BorgwardtLab/proteinshake/docs/readthedocs/source/notes/overview.rst

 Overview
 ========

-The following datasets and tasks are available in the current release:
+The following datasets and tasks are available in the current release.
+See below for an analysis on the label distribution in each of the tasks.

 Datasets
 --------